 Most of us remember The Royal Teens for their 1958 #3 song Short Shorts.
 As a teenager I loved the song and back then could easily relate to the opening line with the wolf whistle and the phrase "Ooh Man, Dig That Crazy Chick."

 Yes, 1958 was a very good year for rock ‘n’ roll - Elvis was hot; The Danleers cooled us off with “One Summer Night,” The Elegants beamed through our transistors with “Little Star,” Bobby Darin rocked our Saturday nights with “Splish Splash,” and Jerry Butler and The Impressions kept us dancin’ close with “For Your Precious Love.”

-And then there was this fantastic saxophone solo and this cute girl struttin' around on stage singing "We wear Short Shorts."
-The song was an instant hit behind a great band and a novelty tune with very few words.
+And suddenly there was this fantastic saxophone solo and this cute girl struttin' around on stage singing "We wear Short Shorts."
+The song was an instant hit behind a great band and a novelty tune with few words.

 However, there was one other song the group released in 1959 that I favored more than their big hit.

 The 1959 song "Believe Me" by The Royal Teens has always been my favorite and believed it deserved better than its #26 place on the charts.

 It should have been a national top 10 hit, but for some unexplained reason, stalled outside of the New York-New Jersey area.

 So you be the judge on which song you enjoy more and I'll tell the

 unique story below about "The Royal Teens" and one member with an

 eventual connection to The Jersey Boys.